agude/agude.github.io/_drafts/2021-04-26-where_to_host_public_datasets.md

 for each table and each column.
 Additionally, Kaggle will automatically generate histograms of each column and some summary statistics.

 Kaggle is more than just hosting; it is a community.
-Other people can share their work, set up challenges using the data, and ask questions in the forum, and
+Other people can share their work, set up challenges using the data, and ask questions in the forum.

-Kaggle does have some significant downsides though.
-First, users must create an account to download the data.
-Second, Kaggle is a for-profit company that is famous for dropping support for their products.
-I don't trust them to host the data long term.

-### Pros

-- Free for you and me
-- Community
-  - Forums
-  - Challenges
-- Great docs
-- Built in compute
-  - Demo notebook
-- DOI
-- Versioning
-- Activity feed

-### Cons

-- Google is infamous for [shutting stuff down][killedbygoogle]
-- Account required
+This community makes it easy for people to find the data and get started working with it.

 ## Zenodo